LibertyDSNP/frequency/designdocs/capacity_staking_rewards_implementation.md

 it is _not_ a `MaximumCapacity` staking type, it will error with `Error::CannotChangeStakingType`.

 #### unstake
+**Unstaking thaw period**
+Changes the thaw period to begin at the first block of next RewardEra instead of immediately.

 The unstake parameters are the same, and unstake behavior is the same for `MaximumCapacity` as before, however for a `ProviderBoost` staker-target relationship, the behavior must be different.
 While it's not feasible to store either `reward_pool` history or individual staking reward history indefinitely, it still may be lengthy